Help Center

 Choose a Container

-• Video File — Creates a `.mp4` (H.264 or HEVC) or `.mov` (ProRes) file.
+• Video File — Creates a .mp4 (H.264 or HEVC), .mov (ProRes), or .mkv (VP9) file when supported by the selected source.

 • Image Sequence — Writes processed frames into an empty folder.
-Supported formats include PNG, EXR, TIFF, and TGA.
+Supported formats include PNG, JPG, EXR, TIFF, and TGA.

 Pick a Codec (Video File Container)